 Cancer is a disease of the cells in the body.
 There are many different types of cell in the body, and many different types of cancer which arise from different types of cell.
 What all types of cancer have in common is that the cancer cells are abnormal and multiply out of control.
-Some cancers are more serious than others, some are more easily treated than others (particularly if diagnosed at an early stage), some have a better outlook (prognosis) than others.
-So, cancer is not just one condition.
-In each case it is important to know exactly what type of cancer has developed, how large it has become, whether it has spread, and how well it usually responds to treatment.
+However, there are often great differences between different types of cancer.
+For example:

 What are tumours?

 A tumour is a lump or growth of tissue made up from abnormal cells.
 Tumours are divided into two types: benign and malignant.

 These may form in various parts of the body.
 Benign tumours grow slowly and do not spread or invade other tissues.
 They are not cancerous and are not usually life-threatening.
 They often do no harm if they are left alone.
 However, some benign tumours can cause problems.
 For example, some grow quite large and may cause local pressure symptoms, or look unsightly.
 Also, some benign tumours that arise from cells in hormone glands can make too much hormone, which can cause unwanted effects.